-Our intent for our Year 7 English curriculum is for it to be rigorous, exciting, and balanced, with the National Curriculum at its core.
+Our intent for our Year 8 English curriculum is for it to be rigorous, exciting and balanced, with the National Curriculum at its core.
 Our curriculum will be transformational, equipping our pupils, regardless of their starting point, with a wide range of knowledge and skills, enabling them to fulfil their potential and realise their ambitions.
+Ultimately, our aim for our English curriculum is to ensure that pupils are equipped with the necessary literacy skills so that they can excel in the wider world, in any career that they desire, and that foundation is developed in Year 8

-Ultimately, our aim for our English curriculum is to ensure that pupils are equipped with the necessary literacy skills so that they can excel in the wider world, in any career that they desire, and that foundation is created in Year 7.
-Our key aims and intent for our Year 7 English curriculum are:
+Our key aims and intent for our Year 8 English curriculum is:

-To ensure pupils have a solid and core understanding and knowledge of the skills required to make a successful start to KS3.
+To continue to embed and ensure development of pupils' core understanding and knowledge of the skills required to succeed at KS3 and beyond.

-- To expose pupils to a range and wealth of texts, from varied contexts, aiming to expand their knowledge and understanding of genres, time periods and cultures. - To promote and encourage wider reading
+To continue to expose pupils to a range and wealth of texts, from varied contexts, aiming to expand their knowledge and understanding of genres, time periods and cultures, building upon the solid base established in Year 7.